-This vegan cauliflower cheese is a gluten-free and dairy-free version of the British classic.
-Creamy, hearty, and comforting, it's right at home as a side dish for a Sunday meal or Christmas dinner.
+This creamy vegan cauliflower cheese is a hearty and comforting take on the British classic.
+Dairy-free, gluten-free, and nut-free, it's right at home as a side dish for a Sunday meal or Christmas dinner.

 While many vegan recipes rely on a creamy cashew sauce, I decided to make this version nut-free.
 Featuring a couple of plant-based ingredients that add a cheesy flavour to the sauce, it's then up to you to decide whether to top it all off with grated vegan cheese.